 Today, March 3rd, is UN World Wildlife Day.
-The UN General Assembly made this proclamation four years ago as a way to celebrate and raise awareness of the world’s wild animals and plants.
+The UN General Assembly made this proclamation in 2013 as a way to celebrate and raise awareness of the world’s wild animals and plants.

 I’m not an eco-blogger or traveler, but I do make every effort to respect the world around me, making sure that I don’t engage in any behavior that harms the earth and its creatures.
 Or, if I’m to be more honest with myself and you, I try to minimize the damage my behavior causes to the earth and its creatures (because, yeah, air travel is not eco-friendly).